A Northside St. Petersburg man is heartbroken after he found his dog wrapped in downed power lines.

 Statement from Duke Energy:

 Our deepest sympathies for their loss.
 We know pets can be a part of the family.
 Everyone should consider all downed power lines and electrical wires as energized or live, as well as anything in contact with these lines.
 We encourage customers to report all power line hazards to Duke Energy or your local emergency services department or agency.
+Here are some safety considerations:

 - Keep children and family pets away from areas where lines may have fallen (backyards, fields, school yards, etc.).